NTTLimitedRD/CaaSDeploy/README.md

 **resources** contains an array with the list of resources to be deployed.
 Each element in the array has the following properties.

 * **resourceType**: The type of CaaS resource to deploy.
-Acceptable values (case sensitive) are NetworkDomain, Vlan, Server, FirewallRule, PublicIpBlock, NatRule.
+Acceptable values (case sensitive) are NetworkDomain, Vlan, Server, FirewallRule, PublicIpBlock, NatRule, Node, Pool, PoolMember, VirtualListener.
 * **resourceId**: A unique identifier for the resource.
 This isn't used by CaaS, so it's only valid within the template for deploying templates.
 * **dependsOn**: An array with the resourceIds for any other resources which must be created before this one.
 * **resourceDefinition**: A blob of JSON that is passed to the CloudControl 2.0 API to create the resource (see [documentation](https://community.opsourcecloud.net/Browse.jsp?id=e5b1a66815188ad439f76183b401f026) for syntax).